2019 Vault Rankings

 About News Corporation

 News Corp is one of the biggest news organizations in the world, publishing well-known mastheads such as The Wall Street Journal and New York Post, Australia's Herald Sun, and The Sun and The Times in the UK.
 The company owns the Dow Jones and Factiva information services, as well as book publisher HarperCollins.
 In TV, News Corp has a majority stake in Foxtel in Australia and owns the Australian News Channel.
-Other properties are the real estate websites REA Group and Motive.
-North America supplies about 45% of News Corp's revenue.
+Other properties are the real estate websites REA Group and Move.
+Australia and other countries generate about half of sales.

-News Corp divides its operations into five segments -- news and information services, more than 55% of revenue; book publishing, about 20% of revenue; digital real estate services, about 13%; subscription video services, about 10%; and other, 2%.
+News Corp divides its operations into five segments -- news and information services, about 50% of revenue; book publishing, more than 15% of revenue; digital real estate services, more than 10%; subscription video services, more than 20%.

-In book publishing, the imprints under Harper Collins include Harper, William Morrow, Avon, and Harlequin.
+In book publishing, the imprints under Harper Collins owns more than 120 brands including Harper, William Morrow, Avon, Thomas Nelson, Christian publishers Zondervan and Harlequin.
 Among its recent best-sellers have been Hillbilly Elegy and The Woman in the Window.

 The Digital Real Estate Services segment consists of News Corp's 62% in REA Group, a publicly-traded company based in Australia, and its 80% interest in Move.
 The remaining 20% interest in Move is held by REA Group.
 REA lists properties for sale in Australia and Asia and offers financial services.
 Move operates the realtor.com website in the US.